 3. Baking Soda And Vinegar To The Rescue

-If you find your toilet not flushing at all, the chances are that there is a severe blockage.
-In scenarios like this, you should fix the problem immediately before it worsens.
+If your toilet does not flush at all, there is likely a severe blockage.
+In this scenario, you should fix the problem immediately before it worsens.

 One of the easiest tricks homeowners use in situations like these is the magic mix.
 You have to be careful and not put it in a bowl filled to the brim; if that’s the case, use a container to take out some water.

-Once the toilet water level is okay, put a cup of baking soda in the water in the toilet, followed by one cup of vinegar.
-The chemical reaction of the two would release air and help unclog the toilet bowl hole.
+Once the toilet water level is okay, put a cup of baking soda in the toilet’s water, followed by one cup of vinegar.
+The chemical reaction of the two will release air and help unclog the toilet bowl hole.

 Let the baking soda and vinegar mixture rest for around 30 minutes and check if it has loosened the clog.
 You won’t clear the entire clog in one attempt, and it will likely take a few more tries before the toilet is as good as new.